 Hi!
 My name is Chrissie!
+I am a public school teacher in Southeastern Pennsylvania.
+I am a mom of two, wife of a teacher, and a dog lover.
 Thanks so much for visiting my blog!
 I am so happy that you are here!

 I graduated with a degree in Early Childhood Development from the University of Delaware and started teaching that same year at the age of twenty-one.
 Attending graduate classes in the evenings, I later earned a Masters of Instruction in Elementary Education from West Chester University of Pennsylvania.